gbouras13/plassembler/README.md

 Plassembler can be used to recover small plasmids in more complicated scenarios assemblies multiple chromosomes, megaplasmids or chromids.

-I would recommend that for the chromosome size replicons (i.e. >1 Mbp), you should treat them as chromosomes and assemble them following the prodedure in Wick et al ([here](https://doi.org/10.1371/journal.pcbi.1010905)) or by using [dragonflye](https://github.com/rpetit3/dragonflye).
+I would recommend that for the chromosome size replicons (i.e. >1 Mbp), you should treat them as chromosomes and assemble them following the prodedures in Wick et al ([here](https://doi.org/10.1371/journal.pcbi.1010905)), or in an automated fashion by using [dragonflye](https://github.com/rpetit3/dragonflye).

 But for the smaller plasmids, plassembler works great!
 It just requires tweaking the `-c` and `-s` parameters a bit to make sure you don't subsample away too many long reads.